Exhibitions at Montréal museums

 The MUMAQ

-The MUMAQ - Musée des métiers d’art du Québec presents a major exhibition Gilbert Poissant.
+The MUMAQ - Musée des métiers d’art du Québec presents a major exhibition about Gilbert Poissant.
 A career in public art which is structured around six major murals from across his career.
 Built primarily from a generous donation by the artist – including models, samples, archival documents, and studio pieces from his personal collection – the exhibition offers an intimate look at Poissant’s creative process.
-Runs from May 31 to October 12.
+Runs to October 12.

 Espace pour la vie